-Discovery remains one of the most overlooked and often undervalued steps to the success of Salesforce implementation.
+Discovery remains one of the most overlooked and often undervalued steps in a successful Salesforce implementation.
 That goes for core products like Sales Cloud, Pardot and Communities, and some larger AppExchange apps such as Steelbrick.

 The role that discovery plays to your success is extremely critical, and dedicating the time and resources to a proper discovery is well worth the effort.
 Even today, the single cause of IT-related project failure is poor application requirements.
 And you can only gather complete requirements during a proper discovery.